KvXbyte/trace_output-portfolio-/signal_chain[lore-ops]/relic_mode[archive]/readme.md

-# 🗂️ relic_node[archive]
+# 🗃️ relic_node[archive]

-A digital graveyard for alternate timelines, failed story drafts, or lore ideas too weird even for Ph1sh3r.

-This is where you store the “maybe” content—non-canon, overwritten, or experimental pieces that still have value (or comedy).
-Who knows?
-One of these may get recompiled into future reality.
+The scrapyard of ideas.
+Half-broken concepts, old drafts, or lore bits that didn’t fit anywhere else.
+They’re not “active canon,” but they still deserve a byte of daylight.

 ---

+## 🗂️ Relics
+- [ ] `concept_[placeholder].md` — (Coming soon)

+---

-## 🕳️ Warning
+## 🕸️ Notes

-Contents may contain:
-- Rejected KvXbyte names
-- Unfinished protocol scripts
-- Wild Echo monologues
-- Side characters that tried and failed to survive line one
+Not everything survives production.
+This is where the ghosts of half-finished projects and lore experiments go to rest.